Eco-Volunteering with BICREF in the Maltese Islands

 Presenting photos, and reports of what rich biodiversity the Maltese Islands are blessed with, allows the public to form opinions from accurate information regarding their wildlife and heritage.

 BICREF draw attention to things that the general public can do to take part in conserving their natural world themselves.
 Something such as placing a plastic bottle into a recycling bin instead of leaving it free to blow into the sea may seem like a small task, but can be of huge benefit to the marine organisms that may eat it later when it arrives in their homes.

 There are many threats the marine world has to face on a daily basis, many of which BICREF works towards decreasing, by increasing local awareness.
 However it is not only the responsibility of BICREF; we all need to act now.
 I urge anyone and everyone to give something, small or large, to our environment.
 Be it picking up a plastic bag and safely disposing of it, or becoming an active BICREF volunteer.
 It can all make a difference.

-The opportunity to work with BICREF has been invaluable to me, as I can now appreciate more the crucial work undertaken by Dr. Adriana Vella and BICREF, as well as the sheer dedication and passion required to work in this field.
+The opportunity to work with BICREF has been invaluable to me, as I can now appreciate more the crucial work undertaken by Prof. Adriana Vella and BICREF, as well as the sheer dedication and passion required to work in this field.
 I certainly will take home this bag of experiences, education and emotions and will not forget the wonderful site of common dolphins, a species, despite the name, classified as endangered in the Mediterranean, which I had the privilege to observe in its natural setting around the Maltese Islands.